kevinau/kevinau.github.io/documentation/labels.md

 In addition, the labels can be specified in different places:

 * Derived from Java code
-* In Java code annotations
+* Java code annotations
-* In form templates
+* Form templates

 These are described below.